yoterel/gsoup/README.md

-# gsoup
+# gsoup v0.0.1

-A python library impleneting various geometric and graphics algorithms with focus on clarity rather than performance
+A python library impleneting various geometric and graphics algorithms with focus on clarity rather than performance.

 ## Installation